Food Security - United Way BC

 The importance of food security goes far beyond hunger.
 It affects physical and mental health and the ability to maintain personal relationships and work.

-Ensuring British Columbians have access to nourishing, healthy, and culturally appropriate food is vital to the overall health and well-being of our communities.
-To help make that happen, United Way British Columbia focuses on the following food security initiatives.
+Ensuring British Columbians can get the nourishing, healthy, and culturally preferable food they need is vital to the overall health and well-being of our communities.
+To help make that happen, United Way British Columbia focuses on the below food security initiatives.

 Food Link by United Way BC app

-Food Link by United Way BC helps British Columbians access healthy, nutritious, and culturally appropriate food.
+Food Link by United Way BC helps British Columbians access healthy, nutritious, and culturally preferable food.

 Everyone needs food, but many British Columbians cannot afford it.
 And, not all people have the same food needs.
 Background, income level, and age are just a few of the factors that determine what people eat and what and how much they buy.